cplett/cplett.github.io/page/censo/1-NMR.md

 {% include defaulttab.html id="open-2" %}

-CENSO will write output for all parts in text-format, as well as in json-format (`.out` and `.json` files).
-You will also find ensembles in xyz-format, as well as all files generated using the run in your working directory, sorted by section.
+CENSO will write output for all parts in text format, as well as in JSON format (`.out` and `.json` files).
+You will also find ensembles in XYZ format, along with all files generated during the run, organized by section in your working directory.
 \\
-In the printout of the program and in the `4_NMR.out` file you will find the ensemble--averaged NMR parameters.
+In the program's printout and in the `4_NMR.out` file, you will find the ensemble-averaged NMR parameters.
 Sodium trimethylsilylpropanesulfonate (DSS) is used as the NMR standard, and the spectrum is recorded at a frequency of 600 MHz in aqueous solution.
-Compare the ensemble--averaged values and the values for the lowest conformer only to the provided experimental reference values below.
+Compare the ensemble-averaged values and the values for the lowest conformer only to the provided experimental reference values below.

 | δ (ppm) | Integral | Multiplet type | J (Hz) | Atom No. |
 | :---:   | :---:    | :---:          | :---:  | :---:    |